US STOCKS-S&P 500, Dow track second straight weekly gain on stimulus optimism | Business

 Wall Street's main indexes rose on Friday, setting up the S&P 500 and the Dow for their second straight weekly gain on hopes of more federal fiscal aid and growing expectations of a Democratic victory in next month's presidential election.

-Eight of the 11 major S&P indexes were up in morning trading, led by materials and information technology .
+U.S. House Speaker Nancy Pelosi said she would resume talks on a possible COVID-19 stimulus package with Treasury Secretary Steven Mnuchin later on Friday, with a report saying Mnuchin will present $1.8 trillion in counter offer.
+Eight of the 11 major S&P indexes were up, led by materials and information technology.
 Energy stocks dipped, but were still set for their biggest weekly percentage increase since June.
-U.S. President Donald Trump on Thursday called for a "skinny" relief bill that would include elements such as direct payments and a bailout to the struggling airline sector.

-However, the S&P airlines subindex gave up early gains after Senate Majority Leader Mitch McConnell said the prospect for more federal aid, including additional relief for airlines, was "murky" and unlikely ahead of the Nov.
-3 election.
-"The market is very much being held hostage regarding stimulus talk between the Republicans and the Democrats," said Quincy Krosby, chief market strategist at Prudential Financial in Newark, New Jersey.

-"The major focus right now is do we get a package and what will that package comprise."
-Recent trading on Wall Street has been dictated by negotiations in Washington on more stimulus as signs of a slowdown in the domestic economic recovery sparked calls for more aid for businesses and households.
+"It's hope on the part of the market that stimulus is still on the table and it believes that Trump is pushing for stimulus," said Robert Pavlik, chief investment strategist at SlateStone Wealth LLC in New York.
+Recent trading on Wall Street has been dictated by headlines on fiscal aid, with the three main indexes tumbling on Tuesday after Trump called off negotiations.

-Investors have also begun to digest the possibility of Biden winning the Nov.
+They have since recovered as both sides indicated they were willing to resume discussions.
+Investors have also begun to digest the possibility of Democratic candidate Joe Biden winning the Nov.
 3 election after a fractious debate last month led to a jump in his lead over Trump in several national polls.

-"The market is increasingly factoring in Biden in the White House," Krosby said.
-"Expectations are that Biden comes in and introduces a really heavy package of stimulus."
+"When you have a president and the leader of the House, both as Democrats, there's a greater potential for stimulus to come somewhere later on down the road," Pavlik said.
+The S&P utilities and industrials jumped to their highest level in seven months and materials edged closer to its record high set in September.

 The S&P small- and mid-cap indexes are on course to end the week with gains of about 5.5% and nearly 5%, respectively, outpacing a rise of about 3.5% in the benchmark S&P 500.
 The two indexes are also on track to outperform the tech-heavy Nasdaq, which has surged since a coronavirus-driven crash in March, thanks to a narrow rally in stocks of mega-cap technology companies such as Apple Inc and Amazon.com Inc.

-General Electric Co jumped 3.4% as a report said Goldman Sachs reinstated coverage on the U.S. industrial conglomerate with a "buy" rating, saying the company will emerge stronger from the COVID-19 pandemic.
-Advancing issues outnumbered decliners by a 1.21-to-1 ratio on the NYSE.
-Advancing issues outnumbered decliners by a 1.34-to-1 ratio on the Nasdaq.
+General Electric Co jumped 3.3% as a report said Goldman Sachs reinstated coverage on the U.S. industrial conglomerate with a "buy" rating, saying the company will emerge stronger from the COVID-19 pandemic.
+Advancing issues outnumbered decliners by a 1.45-to-1 ratio on the NYSE.
+Advancing issues outnumbered decliners by a 1.60-to-1 ratio on the Nasdaq.

-The S&P index recorded 64 new 52-week highs and one new lows, while the Nasdaq recorded 109 new highs and 11 new lows.
+The S&P index recorded 75 new 52-week highs and one new low, while the Nasdaq recorded 127 new highs and 13 new lows.

 - READ MORE ON: